top of page

 Can we prevent all stillbirths?
 Probably not.
 But evidence shows that we can prevent and lower the incidence for many.
 We need those that are expecting or thinking about planning a family to become aware that losses can happen at anytime in pregnancy, not just in the first trimester.
 We need their medical providers to discuss this unlikely but very real possibility of stillbirth and how families can lower their risks.
 We need expectant parents to be explicitly told that they should be aware of changes to baby's movements, and whether those movements are weaker or lessened or even unusually wild, they need to get checked out immediately.
 We need to eradicate the frustratingly persistent myth that "babies slow down at the end of pregnancy" or "run out of room" - this is simply not true!

-I talk about my grandson and other babies born still and volunteer my time to this important cause not to make people nervous or uncomfortable, but to make you aware, informed, and empowered.
+We talk about our babies born still and volunteer our time to this important cause not to make people nervous or uncomfortable, but to make you aware, informed, and empowered.

 There *is* something we can all do to prevent more stillbirths from happening.
 Let’s do it, together. #UnitedWePush